shivanshxdev/shivanshxdev/README.md

 <img align="right" alt="Coding" width="400" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif">

-I am a passionate Full Stack Developer and Robotics enthusiast with expertise in a diverse range of technologies.
+I am a passionate Full Stack Developer and Robotics enthusiast with expertise in a diverse range of technologies, including Machine Learning, Deep Learning, Artificial Intelligence, Computer Vision, Data Science, and Blockchain.
 Currently, I'm working on the prestigious **DARPA Robotics Challenge (DRC)**, a project focused on developing human-supervised robotic technology for disaster-response operations.
 This challenge, part of the U.S. Department of Defense's strategic plan, emphasizes creating robots capable of performing complex tasks in hazardous and degraded environments.
 I dedicate more than **75 hours per week** to this highly demanding and impactful project.

 ### Key Highlights: